lee-zhg/create-k8s-cluster/README.md

 ## Lab 3
 ### _Package a Deep learning model into a container, and deploy it to Kubernetes, or run offline_
 You want to learn how to package a deep learning model, consume it from an application, run it offline as a API endpoint, or deploy the model to Kubernetes.

+*By the end of these labs you should be able to:*

+- Find existing Deep Learning and Machine Learning models to solve common problem spaces
+- Deploy packaged Deep Learning models to a Kubernetes Service
+- Wrap a existing Deep Learning or Machine Learning Model as a web API
+- Package a trained Deep Learning or Machine Learning model in a container

+- Deploy the trained De

 ### Get Started
 ### [Part 1]() - Package and Deploy a Deep Learning Model in a Container on Kubernetes
 ### [Part 2]() - Consume the Deep Learning Model with a NodeJS application